-While serving as the Division Commander of the 22d corps, Tyler and his men were publically recognized by General Meade for driving back an attack on Ewell’s corps during the Battle of Spotsylvania Court House.
+While serving as the Division Commander of the 22d Corps, Tyler and his men were publicly recognized by General Meade for driving back an attack on Ewell’s Corps during the Battle of Spotsylvania Court House.
 Tyler’s military career was cut short at the Battle of Cold Harbor when he suffered a severe foot wound that impacted him for the rest of his life.

 After the war, Tyler was promoted to the rank of Brevet Major-General.
 While he continued to serve with the Army until his death, his wartime injuries eventually led to his demise.
-Tyler died in Boston on December 1, 1874 just weeks shy of his 43rd birthday.
+Tyler died in Boston just weeks shy of his 43rd birthday.

 Tyler, Robert Ogden and George Washington Cullum.
 Memoir of Brevet Major-General Robert Ogden Tyler.
 Philadelphia, PA: J.B.
 Lippincott, 1878.

 Virtual American Biographies.
 Robert Ogden Tyler.
 Accessed at http://famousamericans.net/robertogdentyler/

 Robert Ogden Tyler, Civil War Photographs, 1861-1865, Library of Congress